 This individual level cap was key to resolving the puzzle.
 Think about it: if even a single firm (for whatever reason) didn't surrender up to their limit in offsets, then the cap wasn't binding in aggregate.
 Firms (over half of them) didn't, and it wasn't.

-The next step was to figure out why some firms weren't using offsets.
+The natural next step was to figure out why firms weren't using offsets.
 To look at that I modeled each firm's cost function, including a term for transaction costs.
 By manipulating the cost function — was able derive some predictions about when a firm might use offsets and how many they would use.
 I was also able to speculate about the nature of these transaction costs.

 When firms did use offsets they almost always used them up to their cap.
 Or, what they believed was their cap, which wasn't always the same thing.

 One example: offset caps were set by country and typically given as a percent, say 20% for Germany.
 But that 20% applied to allocations, NOT emissions — that is, firms were allowed to use 0.20*n permits they initially received, as opposed to 0.20*n emissions.
 But when I looked through the data, there were many firms doing it both ways.
 It was obvious they were confused and no one was really checking.